About Us

 Who We Are

 Neighbor 2 Neighbor Pendleton is comprised of people from all walks of life concerned about the those in our community who do not have a home of their own and find themselves living on the street.
-We are volunteers and come from diverse backgrounds and beliefs.
+We are a combination of volunteers and employees who come from diverse backgrounds and beliefs.
 Our members are committed individuals, many representing faith-based organizations, service clubs and businesses.
 All have come together in an effort to help those in need.

 Our Mission